by Becky L. Spivey, M.Ed.

 Blended Learning in Elementary Classrooms

-Severe budget cuts made in elementary schools target mostly teacher to
+Severe budget cuts made in elementary schools target mostly teacher to student ratios, sometimes drastically increasing the number of students per teacher.

 How does Blended Learning affect a school’s curriculum?